alexarroyoduque/where-is-it/README.md

 It's very simple.
 The game informs the target button.
 The player will click on that button.

 ## How to play
-You can download this repository and run dist/index.html.
+You can download this repository and run dist/index.min.html or you can visit [online version](http://bit.ly/1U8yhWu)

 ## For developers